michaelmeixner/michaelmeixner/README.md

 # Welcome!
 I’m Michael.

-### :airplane: I’m working as a Software Engineer and contributing to public and personal development projects.
+### :airplane: I work as a Software Engineer and enjoy contributing to public and personal development projects.

-### :seedling: Learning about Digital Signal Processing.
+### :seedling: Currently, I'm trying to venture into Digital Signal Processing.

 ### :camera: In my free time, I play guitar, take photos (primarily on 35mm film), and make coffee. :coffee: